-- Posted Getting Started
+- Posted in Getting Started

-Lenders generally use what’s called a loan-to-value ratio (LVR) to calculate the amount of deposit you need.
+Lenders generally use what’s called a loan-to-value ratio (LVR) as the first step to calculate the amount of deposit you need.
 For example, an LVR of 95 per cent means that the amount of your loan is 95 per cent of the value of the property.
 If the property is valued at $300,000 and you have an LVR of 95 per cent, you can borrow $285,000.
 The remaining $15,000 would come from your deposit.

 Genuine vs non-genuine savings or gifted deposits

 It’s important to remember that some lenders won’t accept a gifted deposit – for example, a loan from your family or relatives – as ‘genuine savings’ and have strict policies around only genuine savings.
 So it's a good idea to do your research before assuming that a gifted deposit would secure you a loan.